Dependence of the dielectric constant of electrolyte solutions on ionic concentration - a microfield approach: Introduction

-It is difficult to overstate the importance of aqueous electrolyte solutions in biological and electrochemical systems.
-There has been extensive study of physical properties of such solutions over the last 120 years.
 The first systematic experimental study of the dielectric properties of salt-water solutions was conducted in 1948 by Hasted et al.~\cite{Hasted1948}.
 In this work, the static dielectric constant of a solution was observed to decrease with the salt concentration, a phenomena called~{\em dielectric decrement}.
-Intuitively, the dielectric decrement stems from the fact that the local electric field generated by each ion dominates the external applied field.
+Intuitively, the dielectric decrement stems from the fact that the local electric field generated by each ion inhibits the external applied field.
 The polar water molecules tend to align with the local ionic field, creating a {\em hydration shell} around the ion, lowering the response of the water molecules to the external field and hence lowering the dielectric constant.
 In dilute solutions (typically salt concentrations less than 1.5M) the dielectric decrement is linear,

 where~$\varepsilon_w$ is the dielectric constant of pure water,~$c$ is the salt concentration, and~$\alpha$ is a phenomenological ion-specific parameter, known as the total {\em excess polarization} of the ionic species.
 At higher salt concentrations significant deviations from linearity are observed and the dielectric decrement is observed to saturate~\cite{Hasted1948}.